arduino/docs-content/content/hardware/08.edu/solution-and-kits/alvik/tutorials/user-manual/user-manual.md

 ### Sending Commands from Another ESP32 Device

-The following code can be used on another ESP32 device to send commands to the Alvik robot.
+The following code can be used on another Alvik to send commands to the Alvik robot.

 ```python
 from arduino_alvik import ArduinoAlvik